Germany announces major cross-party 'climate charter' | DW | 11.09.2020

-German Economy Minister Peter Altmaier announced new measures for climate protection in Germany on Friday.
+German Economy Minister Peter Altmaier announced plans for a new climate charter, containing new proposals for climate protection in Germany .

 "It is my opinion that climate protection is the central and most important task our generation has to deal with," he said at a press conference in Berlin.